rakutenanalytics/ios-rakutenanalytics/README.md

 @section analytics-changelog Changelog

+@subsection analytics-x-x-x x.x.x (????-??-??)
+* Fixed an incorrect debug message in Xcode console stating that no tracker processed a RAT event, when the RAT tracker did in fact process the event successfully.

 @subsection analytics-2-7-1 2.7.1 (2016-10-11)
 * [REM-17208](https://jira.rakuten-it.com/jira/browse/REM-17208): Fixed a crash happening for some Ichiba users when the RAT tracker cannot properly create its backing store because SQLite is in a corrupt state.
 Instead of a runtime assertion, we're now silently ignoring the error and disabling tracking through RAT for the session instead.
 * [REM-16279](https://jira.rakuten-it.com/jira/browse/REM-16279) & [REM-16280](https://jira.rakuten-it.com/jira/browse/REM-16280) Add cp.sdk_info and cp.app_info parameters to _rem_install event.